 — YOU (@YouNetflix) February 15, 2019

 … and as of November 2019, here’s our official first-look image!

 Hey bunnies.
 Here is your first look at YOU S2. pic.twitter.com/yPHxFrYxb4

 Although Badgley is set to return, the majority of the cast is destined to be new after (spoiler alert!)
 Joe murdered his girlfriend, Beck (Elizabeth Lail), who he had been stalking for the entire series.

 The next season will be set in LA, with brand new actors.

 Joining the main cast as the series’ new female lead is Haunting of Hill House‘s Victoria Pedretti.
 She is set to play Love Quinn, an aspiring chef who’s working an unfulfilling job and who’s disenchanted with social media.
 She’s also grieving, and when she meets Joe in LA she senses that he too has lost someone.

-Pedretti is set to become a familiar face over the coming months, as she also stars in Quentin Tarantino’s Charles Manson film Once Upon a Time in Hollywood, in which she plays Manson cult member Lulu.
+Pedretti also stars in Quentin Tarantino’s Charles Manson film Once Upon a Time in Hollywood, playing Manson cult member Lulu.